EnriqueKhai/Kevlar2/README.md

 Programming languages come and go: what is fashionable today might be extinct tomorrow.
-For that reason, developers often have to learn a number of languages over their careers (and a testing framework for each).
+For that reason, developers often have to learn a number of languages over their careers (and one testing framework for each).

 ## One Tool to Rule Them All